 Studies physical and chemical properties of matter in the gaseous, liquid, and solid states.
 Topics include classical thermodynamics, statistical mechanics, electrochemistry, and the structure of matter.
 To be taken concurrently with CHEM 370L.
 Three lectures per week.
-Prerequisites: CHEM 341, MATH 250, and PHYS 211.
+Prerequisites: C- or better in CHEM 341, MATH 250, and PHYS 211.